eclipse-velocitas/cli/docs/features/VARIABLES.md

 The CLI exposes variables to files copied via the `files` entry in a component manifest, the `condition` field of a file specification inside of the `files` entry and programs executed via the `exec` command.
 These variables are either built-in or are exposed by your project's components located in your project's packages.

-Which variables are available from your packages can be viewed by either the `packages` command which lists all of your installed packages and their exposed variables or the.
+Which variables are available from your packages can be viewed by the `packages` command which lists all of your installed packages and their exposed variables.

 ---